open-keychain/open-keychain/README.md

 Integration
 -----------
-The API is defined as AIDL interfaces in org.openintents.crypto packge [2].
+The API is defined as AIDL interfaces in org.openintents.openpgp packge [2].
 All files from [2] needs to be included in the project.

-Using the CryptoServiceConnection.java [3] you can choose to which crypto provider you want to connect (other pgp apps can implement the interfaces).
+Using the OpenPgpServiceConnection.java [3] you can choose to which OpenPGP provider you want to connect (other pgp apps can implement the interfaces).
 They can be queried as shown in the demo app (see [3] how to query).
-If other crypto apps implement the service, no additional code is required in k9mail per provider.
+If other OpenPGP apps implement the service, no additional code is required in k9mail per provider.
 See [3] for a complete example for integration.